aws-samples/aws-do-ray/README.md

 	- If your script is in the [`/jobs`](/Container-Root/ray/raycluster/jobs/) folder, it will submit the ray job via the ray job submission SDK (dashboard must be exposed via [`re`](/Container-Root/ray/ops/ray-expose.sh)) or it will submit directly through the head pod.
 Just run `./job-submit.sh <script name>`.
 Ex/ `./job-submit.sh dt-pytorch`.
 	- If your script is in a file system that is attached to your ray pods, it you must specify the directory that the script is in relative to your head pod.
 Run `./job-submit.sh <script name> <directory>`.
 Ex/ `./job-submit.sh dt-pytorch fsx/code/dt-pytorch` where my dt-pytorch.py file is located in directory fsx/code/dt-pytorch.

+> Side Note: we have the [`efa-ray/`](/Container-Root/ray/raycluster/jobs/) folder which has the same scripts to set up your Ray cluster with EFA enabled using the [`public.ecr.aws/hpc-cloud/nccl-tests:latest`](https://github.com/aws-samples/awsome-distributed-training/blob/main/micro-benchmarks/nccl-tests/nccl-tests.Dockerfile) image as the base image, and adding ray dependencies on top of it.
+If you want EFA enabled training, please feel free to use this container image for your Ray Cluster.
+Please be aware that EFA environment variables may differ for different cluster types.
+Please learn more [here](https://github.com/aws-samples/awsome-distributed-training/blob/main/1.architectures/efa-cheatsheet.md)

 ### RayCluster template
 For everything you need to know about the details of a RayCluster configuration, please refer to the comments in the template, as well as this [doc](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/config.html).
 But as a quick reference, here are the main concepts in the template:
 * metadata: name: